ttran569/OverTheWire_Wargames/Bandit/Bandit-15.md

 # Bandit 15
-Bandit 15 command to login to ssh with username: bandit15, password: 8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo, and port 2220 ->
+Bandit 15 command to login to ssh with username: bandit15, password: <from bandit14>, and port 2220 ->

 **ssh -l bandit15 -p 2220 bandit.labs.overthewire.org**